alex-1355/check_isam_board_temperature/README.md

 This script extracts the temperature sensors from Nokia ISAM devices via SNMPv2.
 Thresholds can be defined in both directions (high and low temperature).
+As new linecards are added to the chassis the SNMP-OIDs are automatically polled and added to the output.

 ### Dependencies